utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

 ## Specifics

-`godot-bootstrap.jar` and `main.jar` are copied into `pck` during the export process.
+`godot-bootstrap.jar` and `usercode.jar` are copied into `pck` during the export process.
 As a real file path is needed to handle them, they are copied on the first game version start from `res://` to `user://` (we check if they exist and also check the md5 hash) to only update when needed.
 Don't forget to remove them when writing an uninstaller for your game.

 ## Android
 !!! warning